heidekrueger/bnelearn/docs/usage/installation.rst

 ====================

 * Navigate to your local ``bnelearn`` folder (in the following: ``.``).
-* Activate the ``bnelearn`` conda-env: ``activate bnelearn``.
+* Activate the ``bnelearn`` conda-env: ``conda activate bnelearn``.
-* Start a jupyter server using ``jupyter lab``.
-* A browser window with jupyter should open automatically.
-If it doesn't you can find it at http://localhost:8888/lab.
-* In jupyter lab, browse to the notebooks directory and run any of the notebooks there.
+* Execute one of the scripts in the `scripts` directory, or run a `jupyter lab` instance to run of the notebooks in the `notebooks` directory.

 Experiment logging
 ==================

-**On the fly logging:** Results of notebook experiments are written to a subdirectory as specified in each notebook.
-(Similar for experiments in ``scripts``.
+**On the fly logging:** Results of script and notebook experiments are written to a subdirectory as specified in each script or notebook.
 To view the results or monitor training process, start a tensorboard instance:

-* Navigate to the ``./notebooks/`` directory.
+* Navigate to your experiment output directory.
 * In another terminal window, activate the ``bnelearn`` conda env as well: ``activate bnelearn``.
 * Start a tensorboard instance, pointing at the relevant subdirectory for your experiment (tensorboard can simultaneously display multiple runs of the same experiment.)
 I.e. if you're interested in fpsb experiments and your directory structure is